StudyFrenchSpanish

 8. Nalanda University (School of Languages and Literature)

-The new Nalanda University is envisaged as a center of the inter-civilizational dialogue.
+The new Nalanda University is envisioned as a center for inter-civilizational dialogue.

 Korean at Nalanda University